congle7997/google_iap/README.md

 # GoogleIAP
- Payment is easy with Google In-app purchases
+Make payment with Google In-app purchases is easy